 (1) We maintain deferred compensation plans that allow for certain management employees to defer the receipt of compensation (such as salary, incentive compensation and commissions) until a later date based on the terms of the plan.
 The liability representing benefits accrued for plan participants is valued at the quoted market prices of the participants’ investment elections.
 The asset consists of mutual funds reflective of the participants’ investment selections and is valued at daily quoted market prices.

 Assets and Liabilities Measured at Fair Value on a Nonrecurring Basis.
-As disclosed in Note 3, we completed our acquisition of Veda during the six months ended June 30, 2016.
+We completed various acquisitions during the six months ended June 30, 2019 and the year ended December 31, 2018.
 The values of net assets acquired and the resulting goodwill were recorded at fair value using Level 3 inputs.
 The majority of the related current assets acquired and liabilities assumed were recorded at their carrying values as of the date of acquisition, as their carrying values approximated their fair values due to their short-term nature.
-The fair values of goodwill and definite-lived intangible assets acquired in this acquisition were internally estimated primarily based on the income approach.
+The fair values of goodwill and definite-lived intangible assets acquired in these acquisitions were internally or externally estimated primarily based on the income approach.
 The income approach estimates fair value based on the present value of the cash flows that the assets are expected to generate in the future.
-We developed internal estimates for the expected cash flows and discount rates in the present value calculations.
-The fair value of the equity method investment assets acquired were internally estimated based on the market approach.
-Under the market approach, we estimated fair value based on market multiples of comparable companies.
+We developed internal estimates for the expected cash flows and discount rates used in the present value calculations.

 |Other Current Assets